Blog

 Sometimes a refinance makes sense, and other times a loan modification makes sense.
 When does a loan modification make sense?

-• An underwater loan—if you owe more than your home appraises for.
+• Underwater Loan: This is an option if you owe more than your home appraises for.
 Lenders won’t refinance for more than the appraised value.
 If you missed payments early in your loan or if property values are decreasing, then your loan can go underwater.
 A modification could be beneficial if you have an underwater loan.

-• A principal reduction is needed—refinancing doesn’t reduce the amount of your mortgage principal, but a loan modification might help you.
+• Reduction in Principal: Refinancing doesn’t reduce the amount of your mortgage principal, but a loan modification might help you.

-• You’ve gotten behind on monthly payments—typically, a lender will not refinance if you are behind on payments.
+• Late Monthly Payments: Typically, a lender will not refinance if you are behind on payments.
 Some refinance loans require a minimum of six on-time payments in a row before you can apply.
 If you can’t catch up on your payments, you might consider a loan modification.

 More About Refinancing